 “How many items did you want to take today miss” she went on to ask……. !!!

 Who remembers when Lululemon founder Chip Wilson, got into hot water for his comment on TV when trying to defend why some of his yoga pants were getting sent back due to poor quality and thinning.

 “They just don’t work for some ladies bodies.
 It’s really about the rubbing through the thighs, how much pressure is there over a period of time.”

 I mean, come on… don’t you know the average woman is a beautiful size 16 with 36DD boobs.
-Our clients are these types of women and we don’t judge them.
+Our clients are these types of people and we don’t judge them.
 They don’t judge us either, mainly because they have their own crap going on and just want to get on with it, but the industry judges us as teachers, other teachers judge us, the media judges us!
-Being a size 6 doesn’t mean you are skinny or unhealthy, remember the shoe can fit the other foot.
+Being a size 6 doesn’t mean you are skinny or unhealthy either; remember the shoe can fit the other foot.
 An older person isn’t unfit compared to a younger peer.
-Let’s stop looking at the world like it’s aesthetically and celebrate what amazing bodies we have and what they can do.
+Let’s stop looking at the world like it’s purely aesthetical and celebrate what amazing bodies we have, what they’ve been through and what they can do!

 As people working in the Pilates industry, it’s our job to be kind, respectful, to be intuitive, sensitive and to lift people up.
 There are wonderful people working in this business of all shapes, sizes, genders, race, abilities and even hair cuts!
 As an industry we need to take a stand to say it’s not ok to body shame.